16 best websites for design inspiration in 2025

 Drawing inspiration from Apple’s iconic web design, Joseph Berry’s Moon UltraLight is stunning.

 This site is a treat for the eye.
-Berry’s use of interactive animations and parallax scroll elevate the minimalist design elements and perfectly place an aesthetic emphasis on the product’s message and imagery.
-With sleek transitions and mesmerizing visuals, Moon Ultralight is one of the best websites made in Webflow.
+Berry’s use of interactive animations and parallax scroll elevate the minimalist design elements and perfectly emphasize the product’s message and imagery.
+With sleek transitions and mesmerizing visuals, Moon UltraLight provides superb design inspiration on Webflow.

 16. Hsu McCullough